Blackness Castle stands on a rocky outcrop, on the south shores of the Firth of Forth, a few miles to the west of Edinburgh.

-South facing walls were strengthened to withstand cannon fire, with new gunports being added in the south tower and the east wall.
+South-facing walls were strengthened to withstand cannon fire, with new gunports being added in the south tower and the east wall.
 Hamilton also moved the entrance from the more vulnerable east wall to the west wall.

-The new entrance was protected by a caponier – a covered ditch within the external wall which allowed defenders to fire along that ditch should the outer gate be breached.
+The new entrance was protected by a caponier – a covered ditch within the external wall that allowed defenders to fire along that ditch should the outer gate be breached.
 The caponier at Blackness is one of only a few surviving in Scotland.

 Hamilton was executed in 1540, for conspiracy to assassinate the king.
 His work was continued by others and completed three years later.
 Much of what remains today dates to this period.

-Blackness was impregnable
+Blackness Castle was impregnable

 In the same year that the reconstruction was completed, Cardinal David Beaton of St Andrews and regent to the infant Mary Queen of Scots. became one of the many prisoners incarcerated in this grim fortress.